neha13rana/Multimindbot/README.md

 # Multimindbot

-Multimindbot is a chatbot that makes it easy for users to find content or key dates without having to search the entire website.
-Users simply need to ask their query and the bot will provide the answers.
-Multimindbot is designed specifically for the college admission counseling process.
+Multimindbot is a chatbot designed to help users find specific content without having to search through the entire website.
+It is specially tailored for the college admission counseling process and keeps a record of the chat history for the current session.
+The entire chatbot is created using Rag-langchain and Streamlit.
+The language model used is **Llama2**, which is open source, instead of using the API key for the LLM, compared with GPT-3.5, GooglePalm, and Ollama. **Llama2** provides accurate results.
+For the desired output generation, I use prompt engineering.
+Additionally, if a user has a specific query on a document, they can choose the option to chat with the chatbot or to discuss the uploaded document and subsequently inquire about the query based on the content of their document.

 <hr>

 **Used technology in the project:**